VigneshAstro/ETC-for-NIRPS-and-HARPS/README.md

 R_rat = radius ratio of planet to star

 M_s = mass of star in solar masses

+log_g = acceleration due to gravity of the star log10 (cm/s2)

+log_g_marcs = acceleration due to gravity of star to fit the MARCS model of SED.

 Vsys = radial velocity of the system in km/s